BhuvaneshShan/Achieving_QoS_with_SDN/README.md

 python client.py -b 5 -s 10.0.0.1 -d 10.0.0.4

 ###Changes
+####Nov 30, 2015 12.21am
+1. Dumb and Smart controllers integrated into one file
+2. change the MODE variable to DUMB or SMART to use as per need.
+3. debugged. still edge cases are to be debugged.
+4. iperf pending

 ####Nov 28, 2015 11.09am

 1. Default queue (index 0) has been added so that unreserved traffic can use it